 The Daily Bread of Mercy

 There are mornings when your heart feels too heavy to carry another day.
 You wake up with the weight of a past hurt pressing on your chest, wondering how you can possibly let go.
 We often think forgiveness is a one-time event, a grand gesture of release.
-But in the Kingdom, it is a daily rhythm, as essential as the bread we break each morning.
+But in the Kingdom of God, it is a daily rhythm, as essential as the bread we break each morning.
+It is not a legalistic duty imposed by a demanding taskmaster, but a vital flow of life from a loving Savior to His redeemed children.

 Jesus taught us to pray for our daily bread and our daily forgiveness in the same breath.
-He linked our provision to our posture of mercy.
+In the Model Prayer, He linked our physical provision to our spiritual posture of mercy.
 When you ask for sustenance, you are also asking for the grace to extend what you have received.
 This is not a burden, but a lifeline for the weary soul.
+To understand this deeply, we must look at the exact words our Lord used.
+The Greek word translated as "debts" in the King James Bible is opheilemata, which refers to a moral obligation or a debt incurred through failure or sin.
+When someone sins against us, they owe us a debt of justice.
+Yet, Christ instructs us to release that debt, just as our infinite debt was canceled at Calvary.

-If you are struggling with how to forgive like Jesus, start by acknowledging your own need for mercy.
-You cannot pour out what you have not first received.
-Let the morning light remind you that grace is fresh, available, and necessary for your survival.
+If you are struggling with how to forgive like Jesus, start by acknowledging your own absolute need for mercy.
+You cannot pour out what you have not first received through a living, born-again relationship with Jesus Christ.
+Let the morning light remind you that His grace is fresh, available, and necessary for your survival.
+We do not forgive in our own strength; we forgive out of the overflow of the boundless grace that has already washed our souls clean.

 And forgive us our debts, as we forgive our debtors.— Matthew 6:12, KJV